 The Midterm Review gives us a critical opportunity to leverage women’s agency and leadership for the more effective, gender-responsive implementation of the Sendai Framework.

 A Gender Action Plan for the Sendai Framework will provide the much-needed roadmap for more coordinated action.

 Let me also recall that Member States united to support the creation of a Gender Action Plan at last year’s session of the Commission on the Status of Women, the Global Platform on Disaster Risk Reduction in Bali, and the Asia-Pacific Ministerial Conference.

 Now, UN Women, UNDRR, and UNFPA have joined forces to underline that disaster risk and gender inequality are interwoven challenges.
 We will only achieve our goals when we put women’s leadership at the heart of our work to strengthen our collective resilience.

 As part of this partnership, UN Women stands ready to support Member States and all other stakeholders in scaling up gender-responsive disaster risk reduction.

-Our Women’s Resilience to Disaster Programme, generously funded by Australia—thank you Australia—allows us to work with more than 400 women’s organizations specializing in climate and disaster resilience, in 61 countries and counting.
+Our Women’s Resilience to Disasters Programme, generously funded by Australia—thank you Australia—allows us to work with more than 400 women’s organizations specializing in climate and disaster resilience, in 61 countries and counting.
 It also allows us to amplify the voices of brilliant women leaders from Pacific small island developing states, such as Vasiti Soko, who is moderating this session.
 She is the Director of the National Disaster Management Office of Fiji.
 Welcome Vasiti.

 Let us resolve to seize the momentum of the Midterm Review to make our disaster risk reduction efforts more equal, and to unleash the powerful potential of women’s leadership for resilience—and for a more sustainable and more prosperous world.